WikitTeam/.github/profile/README.md

   - And more

 ### Wikit GraphQL
-- Efficiently indexes all wiki, page, and user data
+- Efficiently indexes wiki, page, and user data
 - Allows users to create custom data applications and queries

 ### Other Wiki Extensions & Management Plugins